KarolDuracz/scratchpad/bootloader_x86/tianocore EDK2/demo13 - try write simple UiApp/README.md

 <h2>UiApp equivalent - simple demo</h2>
 Default UiApp is here https://github.com/tianocore/edk2/tree/master/MdeModulePkg/Application/UiApp - But it has a structure, some API that can be used to scale it further.
 Current UEFIs already look great. it's not clunky anymore, it's just a cool design.
 But above all, it has to work.
-But there is another demo that tries to build something like this, just like UiApp does.
+But there is another demo that tries to build something like this, just like UiApp does. <br /><br />

+> [!IMPORTANT]
+> It's supposed to closer to how UiApp works, but as I wrote above, there's a skeleton outline that allows for expansion by adding the same API elements one by one ( in UiApp ).
+This is just to give an idea of ​​how we can start creating something like this, where the user navigates through the menu.
+Exit doesn't work either.
+Item #1, RunHelloBootServiceTest, doesn't work either.
+There's only a menu that provides an idea for the next steps to learn, to add something, to expand the menu, and to create new applications within it.
+For example, by adding the GOP test from the previous demo 12, or the protocol test from demo 10.
+THIS DEMO 13 IS MAINLY FOR THIS PURPOSE ONLY.

 <h3>Demo 1</h3>